Debt Culture

 Debt Breakfast — a weekly gathering at Dregs cafes where debtors share a free meal funded by community contribution and discuss their clocks.
 The meal is free because everything else isn’t.
 The conversation is honest because there is no profit in pretending.
 Someone says “fourteen months” and the table goes quiet and that silence is the most human sound in the Sprawl.

 The Letter — writing to your future diminished self, stored at G Nook encrypted terminals.
 El Money provides the storage for free.
 The Letter acknowledges what the system won’t: that the person who emerges from dimming will not be the person who went in.
 You are writing to a stranger who will have your face.
 The tradition emerged from Grace Period experience — writing to the self you’re about to lose.
+Some debtors now write Letters not to their future diminished selves, but to the ghosts of friends whose output they cannot stop receiving.

 The Backup Ceremony — communal neural backup destruction.
 The most dangerous ritual in debt culture.
 Illegal under “impairment of corporate collateral.”
 Witnessed.
 A collective act of refusing to let the system follow you past death.
 If you destroy your backup, your ghost can’t be activated.
 The ceremony is quiet.
 The participants hold hands.
 The deletion is irreversible.
 The corporations call it vandalism.
 The debtors call it freedom.